 Take the stairs to the right of the main entrance to reach the swimming complex.

-Amongst the swimming pools at Queenstown Swimming Complex is an Olympic-sized pool.
+Amongst the swimming pools at Queenstown Swimming Complex is an Olympic-sized Competition Pool.

-There is also a shallower pool that kids can enjoy.
+There is also a 0.9-metre-deep learner’s pool that kids can enjoy.

-There are children’s wading pools at the rear of the swimming complex.
-However, these were still not ready when we visited on 5 July.
+There are two shallow children’s wading pools at the rear of the swimming complex.

-There are also shower cubicles for kids, as well as low sinks, close to the wading pools.
+There are three shower cubicles for kids, as well as low sinks, next to the wading pools.

 For parents with young children, it may also be useful to know that there is a diaper changing room on Level 1, close to the entrance of the gym.